Preparing For Your Community Audit

 When running an HOA or community association, it’s important to be aware of your state’s rules regarding community audits.

 Many states require HOA communities to perform an audit once a year, and even if your state doesn’t, you should budget for one anyway.
 Audits are important in determining your community’s financial standing and helps determine financial performance.
-With the COVID-19 pandemic, it’s no secret that community auditing will be a bigger challenge than years past.
-Fortunately, there are steps one can take to make the audit process easier and successful even during a pandemic.
+With the COVID-19 pandemic, it’s no secret that community audits will pose a larger challenge than years past.
+Fortunately, there are steps one can take to make the community audit process easier and successful even during a pandemic.
 Here are the steps you should take while auditing during COVID-19.

-The biggest necessity when auditing during a pandemic is the ability to still work even when you’re not at the office.
+The biggest necessity when undergoing a community audit during a pandemic is the ability to still work even when you’re not at the office.

 You should have remote work capabilities and the ability to access your community financial records even when out of the office.
 Property management software, like TOPS [ONE] makes this a simple task.
 TOPS is not only accessible from any device; it keeps all your information stored on the cloud so property managers can easily access the information regardless of location.
 Having access to your community information while at home makes the audit process easier and allows you to work remote.
 Not being able to go to the office is a challenge that managers and their staff can easily get around with [ONE].